Was This Upstate New York “Serial Killer Mother” Actually Innocent?

 Confession Recanted, Conviction Handed Down

-Was Hoyt Was Set Up?
+Was Hoyt Set Up?

-Charles Patrick Ewing, J.D., Ph.D., psychologist, attorney, SUNY Distinguished Service Professor, and Professor of Law Emeritus at the University at Buffalo believes that Waneta Hoyt's confession was in fact obtained under deceptive and coercive circumstances.
+Charles Patrick Ewing, J.D., Ph.D., psychologist, attorney, SUNY Distinguished Service Professor, and Professor of Law Emeritus at the University at Buffalo, believes that Waneta Hoyt's confession was, in fact, obtained under deceptive and coercive circumstances.

 Did Genetics Kill the Hoyt Children?